-The world conference on Human Right in1993 realizing the importance of such an institution or commission stated that, “the world conference on Human Right urges Government to strengthen national structure, institutions and organs of society which play a role in protecting and safeguarding Human Rights.”
+The world conference on Human Right in 1993 realizing the importance of such an institution or commission stated that “the world conference on Human Right urges Government to strengthen the national structure, institutions, and organs of society which play a role in protecting and safeguarding Human Rights.”

 The above definition limits the scope of the functioning of NHRC and the act set up a National Human Rights Commission and the state Human Rights Commission in the state and the Human Rights Courts in the districts.